severalnines/S9s_cookbooks/cookbooks/README.md

 - The data item identifier.
 Do not change this value.

+`mysql_root_password`

+- Specify the MySQL root password.
+This recipe will install a fresh MySQL server and it will create a MySQL user.
+- Default: 's3cr3tcc'

 `cmon_password`

 - Specify the MySQL password for user cmon.
 The recipe will grant this user with specified password, and is required by ClusterControl.
 - Default: 's3cr3tcc'

-`mysql_root_password`

-- Specify the MySQL root password.
-This recipe will install a fresh MySQL server and it will create a MySQL user.
+`cmon_ssh_user`

+- Specify the SSH user to be used for reaching out your client nodes from ClusterControl to your DB nodes.
+Make sure your SSH user has super and sudo access
+- Default: 'root'

+`cmon_user_home`

+ Specify the SSH user's home directory.
+This shall be the user's home directory of your OS user from your CC controller node and the DB nodes.
+- Default: '/root/'

+`cmon_server_host`

+ Specify the hostname/FQDN/IP address of your CC controller node.
-- Default: 's3cr3tcc'
+- Default: 'set to FQDN detection by Chef'

 `clustercontrol_api_token`

 - 40-character ClusterControl token generated from s9s\_helper script.
+Do not modify or do anything on this parameter.
+Let the script handles it for you.
 - Example: 'b7e515255db703c659677a66c4a17952515dbaf5'

-`cmon_ssh_user`

-- SSH user that will be used by ClusterControl to connect to all managed nodes.
-This user must be able to escalate as super-user.
+`clustercontrol_controller_id`

+- 40-character ClusterControl token generated from s9s\_helper script.
+Basically, this is your controller id.
-- Default: 'root'
+- Example: 'bb47df956c69a4c24d8e24ce983b30f1be923a30'

 Usage
 -----
 #### clustercontrol::default, clustercontrol::controller